New Class of Landau Levels and Hall Phases in a 2D Electron Gas Subject to an Inhomogeneous Magnetic Field: An Analytic Solution: Analytic Single Electron Solution

 The electron mass is indicated by $m$ with negative unit charge $q=-e$.
 We denote the usual canonical position operator of particle $j$ as $\vec{r}_j$ and the corresponding momentum operator as $\vec{p}_j$ and the anisotropic external vector potential is denoted by $\vec{A}(\boldsymbol{r})$.
 The Bohr magneton is indicated by $\mu_B=(e\hbar)/(2 m)$ and for the spin g-factor we assume the non-relativistic value $g_s=2$ throughout this work.
-The Pauli vector for electron $j$ is labeled by $\vec{\sigma}_j$, normally used to design the spin Pauli matrices.
+The Pauli vector for electron $j$ is labeled by $\vec{\sigma}_j$.

 In a next step, we define the external anisotropic vector potential within cylindrical coordinates,

 such that it assumes a constant value ($A_\phi =\rm const$) throughout space, with $\vec{e}_{\phi}=\frac{1}{r}(-y \vec{e}_x+x\vec{e}_y)$ indicating the unit vector along $\phi$-direction.
 The corresponding SI units are [$\rm Tm$] and it obeys the Coulomb gauge condition $\vec{\nabla}\cdot \vec{A}=0$.
 The corresponding inhomogeneous magnetic field is given by